chaoss/website/CHAOSScon/2019NA/schedule.md

 *Example: The proposed presentation will provide an overview and current status of the Linux Foundation's CHAOSS project.
 This will include a discussion of the CHAOSS project workgroups, with a particular focus on the technical advances that are being done with respect to understanding the growth, maturity, and decline of an open source project.
 The presentation will conclude with a discussion of future work of the CHAOSS project, as well as ways to become involved in the project.*

-### Benefits to the Ecosystem

-Tell us how the content of your presentation will help better the ecosystem.
-This could be for CHAOSS, open source, organizations, community management, etc.

-Note: We realize that this can be a difficult question to answer, but as with the abstract, the relevance of your presentation is just as important as the content.
-You are limited to 1500 characters (~200 words).
+### Audience

+Describe who the audience is and what you expect them to gain from your presentation.
+Your description is limited to 1500 characters (~200 words).

 *Example: The audience for this project includes organizational members who are interested in better understand the growth, maturity, and decline of the open source projects with which they are engaged.
-This could include corporate participants, community managers, and members from supporting foundations.
-The ecosystem benefits when these stakeholders engage in CHAOSS to improve their use of community health metrics.*
+This could include corporate participants, community managers, and members from supporting foundations.*

 ### First Time Submitting?
 Don’t Feel Intimidated